itsa/itsa.github.io/_docs/vdom/card-flip.md

         front = !front;
         deg = front ?
 0.1 : -179.9;
         elapsedTime = promise && (promise.freeze()/1000);
-        // we need to go async, because `freeze()` does its work asynchronious
+        // we need to go async, because `freeze()` does its work at the end of the eventstack
         // and freeze should finish before the transition starts:
         ITSA.async(function() {
             var duration = elapsedTime || DURATION;